geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 15. Close Word.

 16. Now that you have completed this lab exercise by installing Microsoft 365 Apps for enterprise, you should log out of LON-CL1 as Laura Atkins and log back in as the Adatum administrator.
-This will prepare LON-CL1 for using in the next lab.
+This will prepare LON-CL1 for the next lab.

 	On LON-CL1, select the **Ctrl+Alt+Delete** function in your VM lab environment.